thdanggwork-cmd/the_austin_project/README.md

 ---
 ## 👨‍🦲 User Registration:
 When the program asks for your name, type Austin, or austin, or whatever aUStiN case formatting.
-Just need to be Austin (you only have two lives for this!).
-Then, proceed with the manual from the code itself!
+You just need to be Austin (you only have two lives for this!), then proceed with the manual from the code itself!

 ## 🎮 User Manual: Menu Navigation